Treaty of Oliva: Terms

 The treaty had John II Casimir renounce his claims to the Swedish crown, which his father Sigismund III Vasa had lost in 1599.
 Poland–Lithuania also formally ceded to Sweden Livonia and the city of Riga, which had been under Swedish control since the 1620s.
-The treaty settled conflicts between Sweden and Poland–Lithuania left standing since the War against Sigismund (1598-1599), the Polish–Swedish War (1600–1629) and the Northern Wars (1655-1660).
+The treaty settled conflicts between Sweden and Poland–Lithuania left standing since the War against Sigismund (1598–1599), the Polish–Swedish War (1600–1629) and the Northern Wars (1655–1660).
+The treaty also secured Swedish dominance over the Baltic.

 Brandenburg's House of Hohenzollern was also confirmed as independent and sovereign in the Duchy of Prussia.
 It had previously held the territory as a fief of the Polish-Lithuanian Commonwealth.
 If the Hohenzollern dynasty became extinct in the male line in Prussia, the territory was to revert to the Commonwealth.

 The treaty was achieved by Brandenburg's diplomat, Christoph Caspar von Blumenthal, on the first diplomatic mission of his career.